-The best way to test any speaker is to listen to them in the room in which they will be used.
-We offer a 30 Day Satisfaction Guarantee, so it is easy to try Orb and to see and hear the difference in quality you receive with every Orb speaker system.
-Even if you test a speaker system in a store, it is very likely to sound different when you get it home, because of greatly different room acoustics.
+The only way to really test speakers, is to listen to them in the same room in which they will be used.
+We offer a 45 Day Satisfaction Guarantee so you can see and hear the outstanding quality ORB delivers.
+If you test a speaker in a store, it will not sound the same at home.
+50% of what you hear is actually room reflection!

-We would be happy to discuss how Orb will fit in with your existing equipment, please call 877-672-2834 or email us at firstname.lastname@example.org for specific recommendations.
+We would be happy to discuss how ORBs will fit your existing equipment, please call 877-672-2834 or email us at firstname.lastname@example.org for specific recommendations.

 How Do I Choose Between Mod1, Mod2 & Mod4 Speakers?